Should Truck Drivers Take Prescription Medicine?

 Never share your medication.
 Even over the counter medication is not recommended to share.
 Why?
-Because you may not know about everything that person takes.
-And even if you do know what pills and prescription the other person takes, you can’t know what adverse side effects may occur by sharing your aspirin or vitamin E pills.
-Everyone responds in his or her own unique way to medicine.
+Because you may not know about everything, that person takes.
+And even if you do know what pills and prescriptions the other person takes, you can’t know what adverse side effects may occur by sharing your aspirin or vitamin E pills.
+Everyone responds in his or her unique way to medicine.
 What may make you feel alert may put another person to sleep.

-For all commercial vehicle drivers, it is unsafe to take any narcotic type medication.
-The side effects can include drowsiness, dizziness, confusion, lack of focus, lack of concentration and lack of stamina.
+For all commercial vehicle drivers, it is unsafe to take any narcotic type of medication.
+The side effects can include drowsiness, dizziness, confusion, lack of focus, lack of concentration, and lack of stamina.

 Make sure your doctor knows that you drive a commercial motor vehicle for a living.
 Tell them all the responsibilities that come along with that job, such as personally having to throw chains to secure a load of logs, hooking/unhooking trailers, etc.

 Talk to your physician about alternative treatments that might be more compatible with your driving job.
 Of course, there will be some alternative treatments that will have a more adverse effect than prescription medication, so be well informed.

 If you are taking a medication for a long-term illness, such as non-insulin dependent diabetes or high blood pressure, ask your doctor what changes you can make to improve your health and thus come off the medication.

 If you did not pass your medical DOT certification exam due to vision, diabetes, or impaired limb function, look into the FMCSA’s programs about these three health areas.
 For instance, a driver who completes, and passes, the Skill Performance Evaluation program can drive a CMV across state lines if they have been fitted with (and wear) the correct prosthetic device and can demonstrate driving competency.
 Also, a Federal Diabetes and Vision Exemption Program allows applicants to petition for exemption from disqualification.